-When I saw my niece perform her balance beam act for her gymnastics meet, I was astounded at her ability to sustain her inner poise.
-Watching as a spectator, it is blatantly apparent that the beam is narrow.
-It is only four inches wide.
-For the gymnasts, it takes a great amount of concentration to stay aligned and upright throughout the entire act.
-As my niece was placing one foot in front of the other, I thought to myself, “Isn’t life like a balance beam act?”
+When I saw my niece perform the balance beam act at a gymnastics meet, I was astounded at her ability to sustain her inner poise.
+For the gymnasts, it takes great agility to remain calm and steady on a beam that is only four inches wide.
+As my niece was placing one foot in front of the other, I thought: “Isn’t life like a balance beam act?”

 When you are centered and in-sync with yourself, you have the capability to make decisions from a place of inner power and stability.
 Like a gymnast walking the balance beam, it takes a conscious effort to remain within this empowered state of mind.
 But the more you practice getting in touch with the core of your being, the easier it becomes to tap into this essence and realize the benefits with greater consistency.